VivekTej99/shopping-cart-app/README.md

 This a basic shopping cart application which was built using reactjs, bootstrap.

-The following screenshot displays the products home page.
+The following image displays the products home page.

 ![ Products Home Page of Shoopin Cart App ](banner.png "ScreenShot Of Shopping-Cart")